Travelling Solo in Saint Lucia

 - Plan a Trip To Saint Lucia

 Solo Travel in St Lucia

-Is it safe to travel to St Lucia?
+Is St Lucia safe?
 Saint Lucia is a beautiful island.
 Although some say that you should be careful here, as long as you have a guide with you you’ll be fine.
 It is not advisable to visit beaches by yourself especially ones away from the main tourist resorts.
 The crime rate here is low but any place where you don’t see many locals, don’t go by yourself.
 This includes the more secluded beaches.
 You won't find many backpacking St Lucia so expect to spend some time alone here.

 The street parties at Gros Islet Street can be a bit hectic with loud crowds so get someone to accompany you if you’re wanting to experience this nightlife in St Lucia.
-Some say that vendors can be a bit aggressive so just be firm and only look at what you want to buy.
+The vendors can be a bit aggressive so just be firm and only look at what you want to buy.

 About Saint Lucia

 Saint Lucia is one of the well-known islands in the Caribbean Sea and a mecca for those seeking wellness holidays.
 Lush rainforest, beaches, and plenty of volcanic mud are just some of Saint Lucia’s attractions but its main focal point are the Pitons, two mountainous volcanic spires which dominate the island.

 Castries is Saint Lucia’s capital with a colourful Saturday market ideal for shopping in St Lucia, where you can buy anything from souvenirs and t-shirts to spices and fruits.
 Pointe Seraphine is a duty-free area where you can buy to your heart’s content then admire the architecture afterwards in Derek Walcott Square.